khadas/khadas_docs/linux/source/vim1/BootIntoUpgradeMode.md

 * TST Mode (Recommended)
 * MRegister Mode

 Usually, the first two methods will meet the needs of most users.
-However, in some cases such as burning an incorrect u-boot, or if your device is unable to boot at all, you can attempt to rectify the issue with the MRegister mode.
+However, in some cases such as burning an incorrect U-Boot, or if your device is unable to boot at all, you can attempt to rectify the issue with the MRegister mode.

 <ul class="nav nav-tabs" id="myTab" role="tablist">
   <li class="nav-item" role="presentation">